rizmulya/solidphp/README.md

 ** Read credits docs for more information.

 ** if you want to try this example, you can migrate using `php migrate`.

+about react:
+1. development
+    - edit react page? `npm run dev`.
+    - or using `php -S localhost:8000`, comment `base` variable, define app_debug to 1, but if want to edit react page recomended to using npm.
+2. production
+    - add `base` variabel at `vite.config.js`, example: `base: '/react/dist'`.
+    - `define('APP_DEBUG', 0);` at `index.php`.
+    - run `npm run build` every changes made to react.

 ## Credits